Our caring and compassionate staff will always strive to put you at ease should you come in for a visit to our gynaecology clinics.

 - If your last period is delayed (late) or very light, please perform a pregnancy test the day before you are due to attend for the procedure.
 If this is not done, then it might not be possible to perform this test

-The doctor will see you following your operation and explain the outcome.
-The doctor will tell you if you need a hospital check-up and if so an appointment will be made and given to you or will be sent to you by post.
-When a hospital follow up appointment is not needed, please contact your GP with any subsequent concerns.
+The doctor who performed the surgery will see you following your operation and explain the outcome.
+The doctor will tell you if you need a hospital check-up and an appointment will be sent to you by post.
+Following discharge please see your GP with any subsequent concerns.

-The nurse will order any prescription that you may need before you go home and you will be given a letter for your GP, to deliver to the surgery.
+The nurse will order any prescription that you may need before you go home and you will be given a discharge letter.
 Please ensure you have a relative or friend to collect you from hospital and stay with you for 24-hours following the procedure.

 Tips for recovery